justindbaur/pretender/README.md

 - [ ] Custom awaitable (honestly don't think I care)
 - [ ] Analyze constructor args them for likely match
 - [ ] Debugger story
-  - [ ] We do people want to step into
+  - [ ] What do we want to step into
   - [ ] What objects will they inspect and how can it be helpful
 - [ ] Documentation